Now *This* Is How You Hand Combat The Heck Out Of Weeds

 Think back to your Grandma June’s immaculate garden, with the beautiful flower beds and pristine lawn, and not a single weed.
 Not one.
 That’s what I mean about it being a lost art.
 Once upon a time – when prices were reasonable, politicians were noble and children respected their elders – people were scrupulous about their weeding, and it’s time to pass on the techniques of this close quarter combat.

-So, without further ado, here are 5 weed warrior techniques that will allow you to to exact Grandma June’s high standards:
+So, without further ado, Now *This* Is How You Hand Combat The Heck Out Of Weeds that will allow you to exact Grandma June’s high standards:

 1. Get To The Root Of The Problem